Water World, Colorado: Water attractions

 In 1993, Water World installed The Fun House Express (now Alpine Springs Express) gondola connecting the lower and upper parts of the park.
 The fixed grip gondola, manufactured by Yan, was relocated to Water World from Circus Circus in Las Vegas, where it was lightly used.
 For most of its tenure at Water World, the gondola has circus theming at the bottom nodding to the origin of the lift.
 Some of the gondola towers are integrated into a The Peaks Speed Slides water slide platform.
 In 2021, Water World repainted and rethemed the bottom terminal.

 In 2012, Water World announced the Mile High Flyer, a hydro-magnetic water coaster which launches riders up and down five unique hills taking only 45 seconds to complete.

 In 2017, Water World changed the former Captain Jack's wave pool into a smaller wave pool - Cowabunga Beach.
 This made room for Turtle Bay Kids Wave Pool directly next to Cowabunga Beach.
 Cowabunga Beach now acts as a Boogieboarding attraction during most hours through the day, but is open to as a play pool typically between 11:30 AM to 1:30 PM.

 The newest area of the park is the Big Top, located adjacent to TurboRacer.
 Big Top is family oriented and features attractions for younger children as well as thrill seekers.
 In 2021, Water World renovated the Big Top area to a re-imagined and Colorado-themed Alpine Springs area.
 The area features Colorado landmarks throughout the entire area and has two new attractions, Roaring Forks, a 2-lane water coaster, and Centennial Basin, a tube bowl.

 The park was included on a 2008 Travel Channel list of the top 10 water parks in the United States.
 USA Today readers named Water World one of the top 10 water parks in America in August 2013.

 In 2021, Water World received a Golden Ticket Award for being one of the best water parks in the industry.
 The awards are handed out based on surveys given to experienced and well-traveled amusement and water park enthusiasts from around the world.

+In 2025, Water World announced that they'll be retiring Calypso Cove and all of its attractions(Pirate's Plunge, Screamin' Mimi etc.) in order to make way for a new attraction opening in 2026.